vartanbeno/SOEN487-Project/README.md

 # Usage

-**Boot**
+## Step 1: Startup

 After running all the services and frontend, navigate to [http://localhost:3000/](http://localhost:3000/).

-**Login/Register**
+## Step 2: Registering, Verifying, and Logging In

 If you are a new user, navigate the UI to register.
 Enter a valid email address, username and password.
 You will be sent a verification email within 3 minutes.
 Navigate to your emails, click the link in the email, and you will be verified!
 Proceed to login.

-**Messaging**
+## Step 3: Messaging

 At the current time of writing, the UI for the messaging service is incomplete.
 This is because the messaging service was not made compatible with the rest of the project and so much effort was put to get those services working, instead of the UI.
 The messaging service endpoints are still functional however, and we invite you to test them with [postman](https://www.getpostman.com/downloads/).
-The endpoints are defined in the [docs](https://docs.google.com/document/d/12_znub5JYVil9Zf0I7VzP__5CKfTM5gdi3BZVDClJDk).
+The endpoints are defined in the [project report](Project%20Report.pdf).

-**Notification**
+## Step 4: Notifications

 You'll notice after sending some messages with postman, that notifications will have been created.

 # Documentation

-The project report, which includes more detailed specifications, such as the specific endpoints of each microservice, can be viewed [here](https://docs.google.com/document/d/12_znub5JYVil9Zf0I7VzP__5CKfTM5gdi3BZVDClJDk).
+The project report, which includes more detailed specifications, such as the specific endpoints of each microservice, can be viewed [here](Project%20Report.pdf).

 ### ER Diagrams

 This repository has class diagrams for each service, as well as their respective dependency diagrams.
-These diagrams can be viewed [here](https://github.com/vartanbeno/SOEN487-Project/tree/master/diagrams).
+These diagrams can be viewed [here](./diagrams).

 ## Authors